 One of the easiest ways to improve your Betta tank is to add live plants.

-When properly set up and maintained, live plants will ensure your Betta will live a long, healthy and stress free life for years to come.
+When correctly set up and maintained, live plants will ensure your Betta will live a long, healthy, and stress-free life for years to come.

 If you are unsure which plants would be best suited for your Betta this guide will show you the best live plants for Betta fish along with care, planting and maintenance instructions for each plant.

 - The 6 BIG Benefits Of Using Live Plants

 - 5 Drawbacks To Keeping Betta Fish And Live Plants

 - Best Betta Fish Plants For Your Aquarium

 The 6 BIG Benefits Of Using Live Plants

 Short answer.
 Yes!
 Most definitely.